ccswbs/UoGd7-Training/wysiwyg-editor.md

  ![image](images/imgsel.png)

 3. On the new popup window, select `Browse Server`.
-If the image is already uploaded to the website, then proceed to step 5.
+If the image is already uploaded, then proceed to step 5.

  ![image](images/imgprop.png)